 A few times, I have referenced how we use high quality oils for personal care recipes and for homeopathic care and recipes.
-I use a different grade of oils for cleaning products.
-But high quality oils are absolutely necessary for recipes used on yourself, ingested or any other personal use.
+High quality oils are absolutely necessary for recipes used on yourself, ingested or any other personal use.

 It seems like essential oils are “expensive,” but since most of the bottles are 15 ml, these contain 300 drops of oil.
 Most uses only use a drop or two, so you have 100+ uses per bottle!
 This comes out to be much, much cheaper than name-brand OR generic meds and personal care products, but much healthier instead!
 So for us, we see the value and frugality of using them.